 ‘Bio-based’ does not equal ‘biodegradable’

-The biomass, that can be used for the production of bio-based plastics, can be obtained from different feedstocks.
-Carbohydrate-rich food plants like corn or sugar cane or oily plants are the most used raw materials for bio-based plastics today.
-This traditional agrocultural crops are called the first generation feedstock.
-It is the most resource and cost efficient way to produce bio-based plastics in the moment.
-On the other hand the impacts of these first generation feedstocks on environment and people have drawn criticism.
-Competition to food and animal feed, land consumption, water use and use of pesticides have to be taken under consideration, when talking about sustainable bio-based plastics.
-In addition, these raw materials are often extracted under precarious conditions for workers and local inhabitants.
-Raw materials obtained from agriculture and forestry are renewable, but not unlimited and available at all times.
-Intensive agriculture and forestry has undoubtedly negative effects on climate and environment, so that a sustainable and resource-saving use of biogenic resources is necessary.
+The biomass which can be used to produce bio-based plastic, can be obtained from different feedstocks.
+Carbohydrate-rich food plants, such as corn or sugarcane, or oily plants are the most commonly used raw materials for producing bio-based plastics today.
+These traditional agrocultural crops are called the first generation feedstock.
+It is currently the most resource-efficient and cost-efficient way to produce bio-based plastics.
+However, the impacts caused by these first generation feedstocks on the environment and on people's lives have drawn criticism.
+Issues such as the competition between food production and animal feed, land consumption, water use and pesticides must be taken under consideration when talking about sustainable bio-based plastics.
+In addition, these raw materials are often extracted under precarious conditions for both workers and local inhabitants.
+Raw materials obtained from agriculture and forestry are indeed renewable, but their supply is neither unlimited nor available at all times.
+There is no doubt that intensive agriculture and forestry have negative effects on the climate and the environment; therefore, a sustainable and resource-saving use of biogenic resources is necessary.

-In the mean time second and third generation feedstocks for bio-based plastics are developed.
-Procedures for using cellulosic raw material and non-edible by-products of food crops like straw, corn stover, bagasse or organic waste are developed (second generation feedstock).
-Second generation feedstock is still linked to “food” crop market dynamics.
-Third generation feedstock uses algae or non-agricultural waste to produce bio-based polymers.
+In the mean time, second and third generation feedstocks for bio-based plastics are being developed.
+Progress is being made on procedures for using cellulosic raw material and non-edible by-products of food crops such as straw, corn stover, bagasse or organic waste (second generation feedstock).
+Second generation feedstocks are still linked to “food” crop market dynamics.
+Third generation feedstock are algae or non-agricultural waste which can be used to produce bio-based polymers.

-A way to produce materials is for example the fermentation of sugars derived from crops such as sugarcane and beets, or the hydrolysis of starch derived from crops such as corn.
-It produces ethanol, which can be used as raw material for the production of a wide variety of biopolymers.
-Other products are commercially produced by fermentation are, for example, lactic acid, n-butanol, acetone, and even polymers such as polyhydroxyalkanoates.
+Molecule chains with properties comparable to those of petroleum-based polymers are produced from renewable resources through the chemical process of cracking and re-polymerisation.
+An example thereof is the fermentation of sugars derived from crops such as sugarcane and beets, or the hydrolysis of starch derived from crops such as corn.
+This produces ethanol, which can be used as raw material for the production of a wide variety of biopolymers.
+Other products commercially produced through fermentation are, for example, lactic acid, n-butanol, acetone, and polymers such as polyhydroxyalkanoates.